wkrueger/nextpress/README.md

 Currently bundling:

-- express
+- ~~express~~ polka
 - next.js as a view layer
 - a default configs setup with `dotenv`
 - some scaffolding (I'd like less but huh)
 - knex
 - an auth workflow
-- front-end reacty common things (react, react-dom, redux, redutser, formik...)
+- front-end reacty common things (react, react-dom, redux, formik...)
   - moved to `nextpress-client` package
 - all with typescript in mind

 Limitations (FIXMEs)

 - Design for a coupled "monolithic" small server (API and website in the same project, not necessarily in the same script)
-- The wesite part uses session for auth, which in is directly coupled to the database
+- The website part implicitly uses session for auth

 ## scaffolding